wwarthen/RomWBW/Source/Doc/Architecture.md

 Increase by steps of 48 to select the same note in next octave.

-If the driver is able to generate the requested note, a success (0) is returned, otherwise a non-zero error state will be returned.
+If the driver is able to generate the requested note, a success (0) is returned, otherwise a non-zero error value will be returned.

 The sound chip resolution and its oscillator limit the range and accuracy of the notes played.
 The typical range of the AY-3-8910